 Intentionally altering genomic DNA is a process that includes, but is not necessarily limited to, the use of genome editing technologies or genetic engineering to introduce desirable traits into organisms.

 The FDA is also seeking public input to help inform its regulatory approach to human and animal foods derived from plants developed using genome editing.
-The agency is seeking scientific evidence and other factual information on specific questions during a 90-day comment period.
+The agency is seeking scientific evidence and other factual information on specific questions during the comment period, which closes on June 19, 2017.
 Comments received will help inform the FDA’s thinking on human and animal foods derived from new plant varieties produced using genome editing.

 Modernizing the Regulatory System for Biotechnology Products FDA Requests Comments on Documents Related to Certain Biotechnology and Mosquito-related Products Animals with Intentionally Altered Genomic DNA Q&A on FDA Regulation of Intentionally Altered Genomic DNA in Animals

 - Genetically Engineered Plants for Food & Feed